YamamotoLabUCSF/CollatedMotifs/README.md

 ##### <span style="color:mediumturquoise">Anaconda (Optional: Python 3 with Jupyter Notebook in one)</span>

-Option 2) To install Python 3 and Jupyter Notebook (together as part of Anaconda package)
+Option 2) Install Python 3 and Jupyter Notebook (together as part of Anaconda package)

-* Note this method has *only been tested for use of SampleSheet.py and Genotypes.py on Windows* and my not work on all Mac or Linux systems in conjunction with the use of Python Virtual Enviornments (virtualenv) to run CollatedMotifs.py**
+* Note, this method has *only been tested for use of SampleSheet.py and Genotypes.py on Windows* and may not work on all Mac or Linux systems in conjunction with the use of Python Virtual Environments (virtualenv) to run CollatedMotifs.py**

 * [Anaconda (with Jupyter Notebook) Download & Installation](https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html) https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html
 	* Download Anaconda with Python 3, and then follow installation guidelines and prompts when you double-click the downloaded package to complete installation.